 By using compelling copy, along with presentation, design and formatting, consent can be boosted further.
 What is often useful is to think like the consumer and consider ‘If I was reading this, would I give it my full time and attention?
 Do I ‘get it’ or do I have to think about it?’.

-While marketers will consider every word carefully, many will skim-read.
+While marketers will carefully consider their post-GDPR opt in wording, many will skim-read.
 Key points need to be got across clearly and easily, otherwise it will get lost in dense text.

 Read about the three key pillars that influence consent – www.fastmap.com/pillars